TechDebt-Observatory/tech-debt-showcase/METHODOLOGY.md

 ### Core Prompt
 I have a C program (OpenSSL's apps/asn1parse.c) that I want you to analyze for technical debt and add comprehensive comments.

 Please add good comments to the code.
-I'm an old school programmer who learned on System/370 assembly and COBOL with punched cards.
+I'm an old school programmer who learned on System/370 assembly with punched cards.

 The comments should include: